eLyKseeR/.github/README.md

-# .github
-Github settings for all repos in this organisation
+This repository provides some basic Github settings for all repos in this organisation